ibrahim-kocyigit/kocyigit-dsml/03_specializations/01_fitting_statistical_models_to_data_with_python/03_fitting_models_to_dependent_data/03_multilevel_linear_regression_models.md

-# Lecture Notes: Multilevel Linear Regression Models
+# Multilevel Linear Regression Models

 ## 1. The Intuitive Idea: From One Model to Many Names